Go to the Students section

 3.3 The format of submissions will vary according to Faculty (or LPAG) requirements, but they should include the following minimum information:

 3.4 Responsibility for the approval of short courses (home provision) is devolved to Faculty AESC/QLICs, supported by APQO through the Faculty’s link Quality Assurance Officer.
 The approval process is managed by the Faculty AESC/QLIC (in some cases, via the quality sub-group) and the outcomes reported to University QLIC through the Faculty committee minutes.

 3.5 The following documentation should be prepared for course approval:

 3.8 Where a cross-Faculty course or module is proposed, a “home” Faculty must be agreed to oversee the development, approval and ongoing management, monitoring and review processes.
-The meeting approving the proposal, be it the FAESC or a sub-group, must include appropriate panel representation from each Faculty involved in the proposal.
+The meeting approving the proposal, be it the FAESC/QLIC or a sub-group, must include appropriate panel representation from each Faculty involved in the proposal.